kpan-ai/sounddocks/README.md

 ### 2. Restart your Mac
 - once the installation is fininalized an option for restarting is shown. click (y/n)
+- after restarting go back to terminal and run the same cmd.
+It will create the Sounddocks Cable device

 ### 3. Setup Sounddocks
 Sounddocks → Input Device → **Sounddocks Cable**o → Output Device → **Select your speakers**